Darmera

 Darmera peltata, the Indian rhubarb or umbrella plant, is a flowering plant, the only species within the genus Darmera in the family Saxifragaceae.
-It is a slowly spreading rhizomatous perennial native to mountain streamsides in woodland in the western United States (southwestern Oregon to northwestern California), growing to 2 m tall by 1 m wide.
-The name Darmera honours Karl Darmer, a 19th-century German horticulturist.
+It is a slowly spreading rhizomatous perennial native to mountain streamsides in woodland in the western United States (western Oregon to northwestern California), growing to 2 m tall by 1 m wide.
+The name Darmera honors Karl Darmer, a 19th-century German horticulturist.